htemiz/Ottoman-Text-Super-Resolution/README.md

 [DeepSR](https://www.sciencedirect.com/science/article/pii/S2352711022001790) framework that
 provides an integrated development environment for image super-resolution studies.
 It is an open source software.
-PLease visit the [Github page](https://github.com/htemiz/DeepSR) for the source code and visit [PyPI](https://pypi.org/project/DeepSR/) repository to download.
+PLease visit the [Github page](https://github.com/htemiz/DeepSR) for the source code and [PyPI](https://pypi.org/project/DeepSR/) repository to download.
 To install the program:

 `pip install DeepSR`